Guide To Visiting The North Rim of the Grand Canyon

 north-rim-grand-canyon

-The North Rim of the Grand Canyon offers a unique experience separate from the South Rim.
-Located at an elevation of over 8,000 feet with initial views hidden by the dense forest, visitors reach the North Rim overlook to peer out in awe of the Grand Canyon’s magnificence.
+Located at an elevation of over 8,000 feet with initial views hidden by the pine forest, visitors reach the North Rim overlook to peer out in awe of the Grand Canyon’s magnificence.

 Hiking along the North Rim

-Views hiking along the North Rim
+Views hiking along the North Rim.

 The main activities to do while visiting the North Rim include: